Colleges and Schools

 Primary logotypes are to be used more frequently than the formal and informal logotypes for print and should always be used for web applications.

 Formal logotypes are only to be used in rare exceptions for formal events and occasions when a donor’s full name must be used, such as on private invitations.

 Informal logotypes are to be used less often than the primary logotypes, and may be used on merchandise and apparel.
-They should not be used on the web (unless given explicit written permission by University Communications for specific limited exceptions).
+They should not be used on the web (unless given explicit written permission by University Marketing and Communications for specific limited exceptions).